 Get other financial support

-You can make a claim for Universal Credit while you wait for the grant.
-The grant may affect the amount of Universal Credit you get, but will not affect claims for earlier periods.
+If you make a claim for Universal Credit the grant may affect the amount you get, but will not affect Universal Credit claims for earlier periods.

 The government is also providing the following help for the self-employed:

 - deferral of Self Assessment Income Tax and VAT payments